Irene-Wu-1002/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+In the planning stage, we expected users to raise their hands to check the light while running, which seems to be intuitive and easy to perform because it is similar to the act of checking the time on a watch.
+In practice, we found three problems with using a device that emits light.
+1. The runner would not know when to check the device; as a result, they have to check it regularly.
+2. When the user is running, raising their hands to check the light requires extra effort, which distracts them from focusing on running.
+3. Since the device must be visible to the user, it can only be worn in a few places on the body, such as wrists or elbows.
+But if we use other types of notifications, like vibrations or sounds, the device could be worn in more areas of the body.

+Due to these problems, the device might not useful for users.

 \*\***Are there new ideas that occur to you or your collaborator that come up from the acting?**\*\*

+One solution we came up with is that we could use vibration instead of light, making it effortless for the user to receive feedback from the device.
+With this type of notification, users can receive information passively rather than keep actively checking their status.

 ## Part C. Prototype the device